-In keeping pace with the changing workplace demands, getting an MBA – or a Master of Business Administration degree – has never been more apt.
-Buoyed by popular demand, MBA programmes are not only growing in availability, but many business schools are also widening their array of specialisations to help students carve a niche in preparation for the future of work.
+To keep pace with the changing workplace demands, getting an MBA, ie. Master of Business Administration degree, has never been more apt.
+Buoyed by popular demand, the postgraduate business administration programmes are not only growing in availability, but widening in its array of specialisations to help students carve a niche to prepare for the future of work too.

 According to the Association of MBAs, many graduates said their MBA has helped them achieve a promotion, expand their area of expertise, equip them to start their own business, widen their professional contacts, learn more skills and gain knowledge about the business world, to name a few.

 In view of a disruptive future ahead, these are the very skills many companies will increasingly be in need of and the ones that will make one stand out from the competition.
 The list below features MBA programmes that have distinguished themselves in preparing students in this aspect: